Upstairs, Downstairs (1971 TV series): Series Three (set 1912–1914)

 Rose, the head houseparlourmaid, is shocked when Alfred, the Bellamys' former footman, turns up at Eaton Place one night.
 He claims that he has been sacked by his former employer and is homeless.
 She agrees to hide him in one of the basement rooms, but is horrified when it later transpires Alfred is actually on the run from the police having murdered his previous employer.
 After taking Edward hostage in the coal cellar, Alfred is arrested and eventually hanged for murder.
-The following year, Rose briefly becomes engaged to an Australian sheep-farmer called Gregory Wilmot whom she meets on a tram.
+The following year, Rose briefly becomes engaged to an Australian sheep-farmer named Gregory Wilmot whom she meets on a tram.
 She agrees to move to Australia with him, but at embarkation she discovers that he has a wife in Australia and decides to remain in the life she knows at Eaton Place, a plot line that echoes the story "Eveline" in James Joyce's Dubliners.

 Richard, who has sold the house's lease to James after Lady Marjorie's death (all her money passed on to James and Elizabeth), makes money after a share tip-off from a member of his gentleman's club.
-Richard is later unjustly accused of insider dealing.
+Richard later is accused unjustly of insider dealing.
 It is only Hazel's and Hudson's intervention that saves his career and reputation.
-(This plot was inspired by the Marconi scandal of 1912).
+This plot was inspired by the Marconi scandal of 1912.

 During a visit to Somerby, the country house of James's school-friend Lord "Bunny" Newbury in the autumn of 1913, Edward unwittingly becomes a witness in an impending divorce when he spies rising Tory MP Lord Charles Gilmour leaving the bedroom of a fellow MP's wife.
 Edward is pressured to change his story, but he refuses, and the case is withdrawn due to Richard's influence.

 The servants are offered a day's holiday in Herne Bay in Kent in August 1914.
 They enjoy a rare day out together.
 Hudson is persuaded to sing on the vaudeville stage but their enjoyment is curtailed by an announcement that Germany has invaded Belgium.
-Hudson sings "Rule Britannia" instead.
-Back in London they gather to mark the hour when Britain goes to war.
+Hudson instead sings "Rule Britannia".
+Back in London, they gather to mark the hour when Britain goes to war.

 In the Christmas episode, "Goodwill to All Men", Cathleen Nesbitt returns for a second and final appearance as Lady Southwold.